kitten/fluorine/README.md

 npm install --save fluorine-js
 ```

+## Influences

+Fluorine is heavily inspired and based on the ideas of Redux.

+## Documentation and Example

+TBD

 ## Why write another Flux library?

 The goal of this project is to create a efficient but minimal library on top